E-ricus/configs/README.md

 - Defines all system configurations (NixOS x86/ARM + Darwin)
 - Integrates home-manager as a module in system configs
 - Also exports standalone home-manager configurations
-- Shares a single `flake.lock` for consistency across all systems
+- Shares a single `flake.lock` for consistency across all hosts

 ### Benefits